mertkaracax/PlantAppCase/README.md

 14. **In some areas, additional animations were added inspired by HubX's apps.**

 ## My Personal Thoughts
 It was a project where I didn't want the deadline to come because I enjoyed working on it so much.
 I think I did my best with the time I had.
-I completed all the requirements as outlined in the case.
+I believe I completed all the requirements as outlined in the case.
 As for my approach, there were areas I wished I had more time to refine and improve upon, but unfortunately, time ran out. 🤦🏻‍♂️ Thank you for this enjoyable experience.
 I'm eagerly looking forward to your feedback.

+## Additional Note
+After my time was up, I noticed a slight misalignment in the onboarding header due to an extra space character I had entered after the "\n".
+I made a small 2-line fix to correct it.